Introduction

 Clinical Features

 Patients will present with a history of high-impact trauma, with immediate pain and swelling around the ankle.
 If the talus is dislocated, there will be a clear deformity.
+In isolated uncomplicated injuries, the main presenting symptoms are predominately pain and an inability to weight bear.

 On examination, patients will be unable to dorsiflex or plantarflex their ankle.

-It is important to check if this injury is open or closed.
-Moreover, in the context of talar dislocation, the overlying skin may be ‘threatened’ (i.e. white, non-blanching, and tethered), heralding an impending conversion to an open injury.
-Assessing distal neurovascular status is also vital.
+It is important to check if this is an open fracture.
+Moreover, in the context of talar dislocation, the overlying skin may be ‘threatened’ (i.e. white, non-blanching, and tethered), suggesting an impending conversion to an open injury.
+Always ensure to assess the distal neurovascular status.

 Differential Diagnosis